Nothing diminishes anxiety faster than action.

-Research suggests such a firm link between diet and mental health that European researchers have even developed the MooDFood program which combines expertise in preventive psychology, nutrition, consumer behavior, and psychiatry to analyze the role of certain dietary patterns on risk of depression.
+Research suggests such a firm link between diet and mental health that European researchers have even developed the MooDFood program which combines expertise in preventive psychology, nutrition, consumer behavior, and psychiatry to analyze the role of certain dietary patterns on the risk of depression.
 Nutritional interventions are suspected to benefit mental health by increasing healthy habits while simultaneously decreasing unhealthy ones.

 Cenegenics physicians help patients take a healthy approach to nutrition, bearing in mind the unique, individual preferences and lifestyles of each person.
 Ultimately, there are different approaches for different patients, and any nutritional principles that prioritize whole foods over heavily processed alternatives can support not only mental wellbeing but also overall health.

-More importantly, virtually any dietary plan can work if executed with high compliance.
+More importantly, virtually any diet plan can work if executed with high compliance.
 After all, people do not eat as countries but rather as individuals.
 They have individual behaviors, but by establishing a deep understanding of the patient’s needs and working closely with them, our nutrition experts help to promote a brain-healthy approach to eating that is also sustainable over a long-term basis.

 For a long time now, exercise has been widely considered to be the most cost-effective preventive health care tool available to us.
 Not only does it have countless positive impacts on overall health, but it is also one of the most effective ways to improve mental wellness.
 Specifically, regular exercise can have a profoundly beneficial impact on anxiety.

 A natural and effective anti-anxiety treatment, exercise enhances mood by releasing “feel good” hormones called endorphins.
-It can also keep anxiety at bay by encouraging participants to stay present: for instance, holding a pose in yoga or controlling breath while sprinting enforces an in-the-moment mentality which can prevent worries from creeping in.
+It can also keep anxiety at bay by encouraging participants to stay present: for instance, holding a pose in yoga or controlling the breath while sprinting enforces an in-the-moment mentality which can prevent worries from creeping in.

 Exercise can also alleviate tension and tightness in the body, which are commonly seen in anxiety sufferers.
 Finally, research also suggests that exercise can decrease sensitivity to the body’s reaction to anxiety – it may even decrease the intensity and frequency of panic attacks.